Bardolph-Automation-Inc/bardolph/docs/python_interface.rst

   from bardolph.controller import ls_module

   ls_module.configure()
-  ls_module.queue_script('time 10000 all on')
+  ls_module.queue_script('time 1 all on')
-  ls_module.queue_script('time 5000 all off')
+  ls_module.queue_script('time 5 all off')

-This program waits 10,000 ms., turns on all the lights, and then turns them all off again after 5,000 ms.
+This program waits 10 seconds, turns on all the lights, and then turns them all off again after 5 seconds.

 The `configure()` function performs a bunch of internal initialization, and then discovers the lights out on the network.
 After that, It spawns a thread